Tengu – Mountain Spirits of Japanese Folklore

 These regional stories add texture to the broader image of tengu as complex mountain entities woven deeply into local landscapes and histories.

-Contemporary creators often emphasize the dynamic, aerial quality of tengu — their wings, command of wind, and ability to move fluidly between mountain and sky.
-This sense of motion, height, and shifting perspective naturally inspires new visual and sonic interpretations.
+Contemporary creators often emphasize the dynamic, aerial qualities of tengu — wings, command of wind, and fluid movement between mountain and sky.
+These attributes naturally inspire modern visual and sonic reinterpretations rooted in height, motion, and shifting perspective.